 The following are some more detailed descriptions of examples of Emotional Vampires, and also the strategies on how to deal with these folks (and institutions).
 Many of these folks can be our co-workers and friends or family members.
 While the option of avoidance is always an option, it is not always practical, except as a last resort.
 Anyway, here is my list, which is by no means exhaustive.

 1. The Friend with the Perpetual Problem: We've all had this friend, and probably always will.
 You go over to visit (or more likely they visit you) and within a few minutes of chit-chat, the topic is (once again) changed to the friend's permanent intransigent problem that can never be solved.
-It could be work, a spouse, a infirm Mother who "needs to go into the home, but won't go!" or some other problem.
+It could be work, a spouse, their deadbeat children, an infirm Mother who "needs to go into the home, but won't go!" or some other problem.

 Now don't take this the wrong way - everyone has problems once in a while, and sharing them with friends is a good way to put your problems in perspective and find a solution.
 But that's not what I am talking about here.
 This is the friend who has the problem forever and refuses to do anything about it.
 The frustrating thing is, oftentimes the "problem" is of their own making, or the solution is simple and obvious, but the friend has a laundry list of reasons why they "can't" solve the problem.

 The real reason they won't solve the problem is that they like having the problem, as it gives them an identity and something to talk about - something that perhaps takes their mind off other problems in their lives, or drowns out the deafening silence in most lives and thus insulates them from having to think about greater issues such as their life and death.

 You can talk these issues to death with such friends, and you can suggest alternatives, provide advice, do research, go out of your way to help, and all to no avail.
 If you can actually do something to help, they will sabotage your efforts.
 So what do you do?